-Which is not to suggest I was looking for wine with breakfast at the Cafe Segovia the next morning, or at Knife Fork Bottle & Cork on Wednesday morning, but the option was there.
+Which is not to suggest I was looking for a wine with breakfast at the Cafe Segovia the next morning, or at Knife Fork Bottle & Cork on Wednesday morning, but the option was there.

-I'd be more than happy to return to either establishment in the future, but there are plenty of other options to explore in Melbourne's inner-city laneways.
+I'd be more than happy to return to either establishment in the future.
+Still, there are plenty of other options to explore in Melbourne's inner-city laneways.

-After breakfast, there was nothing for it but to head off in search of interesting retail venues with a side trip to Chinatown for yum cha.
+After breakfast, there was nothing for it but to head off in search of exciting retail venues with a side trip to Chinatown for yum cha.

-Madam may have rolled her eyes each time she arrived at the agreed rendezvous, but limiting purchases to the recent Byrds box set, two New Orleans collections and the new Richard & Linda Thompson live set meant that the credit card escaped lightly from time spent in Basement Discs and Greville Street Records.
+Madam rolled her eyes each time she arrived at the agreed rendezvous.
+Limiting purchases to the new Byrds box set, two New Orleans collections and a Richard & Linda Thompson live set meant the credit card escaped lightly at Basement Discs and Greville Street Records.

 She'd have been much more impressed if she'd been able to see how much I'd put back on the shelves.
-The damage could have been much worse.

-That night we headed to Villa Romana with Madam's Melbourne Mates for another go at spaghetti allo scoglio (highly recommended after our previous visit to Melbourne and still as good as ever), then adjourning to Jimmy Watson's Wine Bar for a couple of glasses to round out the evening.
+That night we headed to Villa Romana with Madam's Melbourne Mates.

+Another go at spaghetti allo scoglio, highly recommended after our previous visit to Melbourne, revealed it was still as good as ever.

+From there, we adjourned to Jimmy Watson's Wine Bar for a couple of glasses to round out the evening.